jayclatty-boop/loq-toolkit/README.md

   <a href="#compatibility">Compatibility</a> •
   <a href="#faq">FAQ</a> •
   <a href="#contribution">Contribute</a>
+  • <a href="https://github.com/jayclatty-boop/loq-toolkit/releases/latest">Jaycc Media Releases</a>
 </p>

 ---

 > **Archived on July 24, 2025**
-> This project is no longer actively maintained.
+> This project is no longer actively maintained by the original author.
+It is now expanded and maintained by <b><a href="https://github.com/jayclatty-boop">Jaycc Media</a></b>.
 Thank you to everyone who supported, used, and contributed!
 Feel free to fork and continue development.

 ---